Waitress presents meager hourly wages at TikTok – "Reason why you tip"

 Tipping in the US: At least 15 percent “tip” for waitresses and waiters

 A simple example calculation: If the amount is 100 dollars, you add 15 dollars to the tip.
-As the SZ continues to write, even 20 percent is appropriate (and desirable) for very good service.
+As the SZ writes further, even 20 percent is appropriate (and desirable) for very good service.
 Some restaurants in the US automatically add the tip to the bill, and customers then pay the total amount directly.

 The SZ also reported that some hosts now automatically add 18 percent “gratuity” to the bill for foreign guests and tourists.
 For most waitresses in the US, tipping is a significant part of their income, as this Texas case proves. (pm)